 - Work closely with the design team on initial designs and redesign of Small Cell Networks.

-- Define the coverage objective based on current coverage, population in the area, customer complaints in the area for DAS-Small Cells networks.
+- Define the coverage objective based on current coverage, the population in the area, and customer complaints in the area for DAS-Small Cells networks.

-- DAS System Configuration, Performance testing, CW Testing and Optimization for LTE, UMTS and CDMA network to meet Google and Carriers standard KPI’s using standard test equipments.
+- DAS System Configuration, Performance testing, CW Testing, and Optimization for LTE, UMTS, and CDMA network to meet Google and Carriers’ standard KPIs using standard test equipment.

-- Design, simulate, layout, integration, test, and trouble-shooting of RF/microwave circuits and systems from DC to 20 GHz.
+- Design, simulate, layout, integration, test, and troubleshoot RF/microwave circuits and systems from DC to 20 GHz.